StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 A good quote to help explain why this implication holds is from Edmund Burke: "The only thing necessary for the triumph of evil is for good men to do nothing."
 If an active shooter shows up at the store you work at, *and you have the means to stop him but you don't*, then this is morally wrong.
 Of course, if you are an eighty-year-old grandmother, not stopping the active shooter is not going to be morally wrong because you did not have the means to stop him (probably).
 Hence individual cicumstances.

-To generalize this more, what is done cannot in good wise be separated from the context in which it is done.
+To generalize this more, what is done can not in good wise be separated from the context in which it is done.
 Giving food to hungry children on the street is right... but not if it means your own children starve to death.
 Exercising to stay healthy is right... but not if means you ignore your spouse.

 The concept extends even further -- doing something that you have no talent for, for example, is not the highest moral good.
 While this essentially needs a long explanation of its own, the idea is this: among a range of morally right or morally neutral options, some will have greater net benefit than others.
-This does not make the other options morally wrong (at least not all the time), but it does mean that among a set of possible action, some choices will be ethically superior to others.
+This does not make the other options morally wrong (at least not all the time), but it does mean that among a set of possible actions, some choices will be ethically superior to others.
 What choices are ethically superior will vary depending upon the individual in question.
 Hence individual circumstances.

 ### Proposition 3: discerning right actions from wrong actions *and* discerning individual circumstances is a necessary but not sufficient condition for doing right

-That this follows from the prior two propositions is shown using a truth table below, although you coud do it the icky way with a proof too.
+That this follows from the prior two propositions is shown using a truth table below, although you could do it the icky way with a proof too.
 If both d and c are necessary for r, then (d ∧ c) is necessary for r.

 <table>
   <tr>